 Let the Children March by Monica Clark-Robinson

-If you don't know, LaNesha, it's time you should.
+If you don't know LaNesha, it's time you should.
 She is the seasoned teacher behind Education with an Apron.
-With over a decade and a half of experience in the classroom, she has compiled a long list of outside resources, as well as create tons of her own.
-The website, blog, and Instagram are a great resource for “innovative teaching ideas” for educators and parents alike.
+With over a decade and a half of experience in the classroom, she has compiled a long list of outside resources, as well as created tons of her own.
+Her website, blog, and Instagram, are great resources for “innovative teaching ideas” for educators and parents alike.

-One resources LaNesha recommends that we will pass on to you here is for flashcards from Beau & Beast.
-These flash cards are designed to “teach children about cultural acceptance, self love, reading, and vocabulary.”As fellow small business owners, you will appreciate this can-do companies origin story.
+One resource LaNesha recommends are flashcards from Beaut & Beast.
+These flash cards are designed to “teach children about cultural acceptance, self love, reading, and vocabulary.
+“As fellow small business owners, you will appreciate this can-do company'sorigin story.”
 The founder, Estephanie Ortiz, says “I created Beaut&Beast Co. because I was a teen mom and although I knew I wanted to break the cycle of poverty, low self-esteem, and worthlessness… I didn't know where to start.
 I wanted to teach my son to love himself, believe in himself, and never follow the trend… but I didn't know where to go to teach him his power.
-I couldn't find what I was looking for so I created it.”
+I couldn't find what I was looking for, so I created it.”

 We Are Not Equal: Understanding Racial Divide by Carol Anderson and Tonya Bolden